scaliouette/CartSmash/README.md

 - [ ] Influencer partnerships
 - [ ] Voice commands

-## 📄 License
+## License
-MIT License - see LICENSE file
+MIT License — see LICENSE file

----

-**Made with 💥 by the Cart Smash team**
+Made by the CartSmash team.

-*Ready to SMASH your grocery lists?
-Let's go!* 🛒💥